asadali2468/copilot-preferred-model/README.md

 ✅ **No data collection**: Your preferences are stored locally only
 ✅ **No tracking**: We don't monitor your usage
 ✅ **Open source**: Code is transparent and auditable
-✅ **Minimal permissions**: Only accesses GitHub Copilot functionality
+✅ **Minimal permissions**: Only accesses Microsoft Copilot functionality

 ## Development